 Why are we so interested in working with files?

-As we start this chapter, we find ourselves once again doing things in a slightly different order to most programming books.
-The majority of introductory programming books won’t consider working with external files until much further along, so why are we introducing it now?
+As we start this section, we find ourselves once again doing things in a slightly different order to most programming books.
+The majority of introductory programming books won't consider working with external files until much further along, so why are we introducing it now?

 Another reason for our interest in file input/output is the need for our Python programs to work as part of a pipeline or work flow involving other, existing tools.
 When it comes to using Python in the real world, we often want Python to either accept data from, or provide data to, another program.
 Often the easiest way to do this is to have Python read, or write, files in a format that the other program already understands.

 Firstly, a quick note about what we mean by text.
 In programming, when we talk about text files, we are not necessarily talking about something that is human readable.
 Rather, we are talking about a file that contains characters and lines – something that you could open and view in a text editor, regardless of whether you could actually make sense of the file or not.
 Examples of text files which you might have encountered include: